Why Juicy Couture Lost Its Celebrity Brand Status

-The luxury casualwear company has struggled for several years.
-Almost a year ago, Juicy Couture parent company Fifth & Pacific, sold the retailer to Authentic Brands for $US195 million.
+Juicy Couture’s parent company, Fifth & Pacific, just sold the retailer to Authentic Brands for $US195 million.

+Fifth & Pacific has been trying to boost sales at Juicy for the past two years, reports Tess Stynes at The Wall Street Journal.

 Juicy Couture used to be one of the most sought-after and recognisable brands in fashion.